Simple Guide to RC Gearing

 In theory, a small, winding track with many curves or tight corners will be suited to a low gear, while a high gear will be better for a large, open track with long straights.

-Select the correct gearing for your motor
+Select the correct gearing for your Motor

 A higher turn motor (13.5t, 17.5t etc) will have more torque but less top speed or RPM.
 Therefore, a higher turn motor will need a larger pinion / smaller spur gear combination to make use of all this low end torque.